aminshahid573/tictactoe-ssh/README.md

 - **Firebase**: Real-time state synchronization.

 ---
-*Created for the love of CLI tools.*
+*Created for the ❤️ of CLI tools.*